Baker Towers

 Baker Towers (2005) is Jennifer Haigh's second novel.
 It depicts the rise and fall of a western Pennsylvania coal town in the years following World War II.
 It was a New York Times bestseller and won the 2006 L.L.
-Winship/PEN New England Award award for best book by a New England writer.
+Winship/PEN New England Award for best book by a New England writer.

 Reviews

 The New York Times called the novel "capitvating" and "a living, breathing organism."